 “We are in the process of applying for some funding to create the community garden with the community that surrounds the theatre.

 “At the side of the theatre there is a tiny bit of land that has not actually had any use.

 “We thought it would be a really good way to reconnect with the community and for people to connect with each other as well. “

 Credit: Mia Duthil-McArthur

-“We don’t know where the rules are going to lie in 3,4,5 months’ time so having an outside space with an element of undercover will be great.”
+“We don’t know where the rules are going to lie in three to five months’ time, so having an outside space with an element of undercover will be great.